Fork me on GitHub

 • creating starter source code and integration points

-• giving developers a buildable starting point that they can review and improve
+• producing a practical starting point that developers can review and improve

-Unlike generic code generation, AI Assembly is meant to work with the Machanism platform's curated library ecosystem.
+Unlike generic AI code generation, AI Assembly is built to work with the Machanism platform's curated library ecosystem.
 This makes the generated result more grounded in real libraries, known integration details, and practical setup requirements.

-AI Assembly relies on bindex.json, a structured descriptor file used for libraries in the Machanism ecosystem.
+AI Assembly is based on bindex.json, a structured descriptor file used for reusable libraries.

 According to the platform documentation, bindex.json files are created automatically by analyzing project artifacts such as build files, source code, and other metadata.
 These files can contain information such as: